doefom/currency-fieldtype/README.md

 Let's say we have an entry with a price (the field uses the Currency Fieldtype) of `1234.56`.
 In `USD` (US Dollar) this will be displayed as `$1,234.56`.
 If you then convert to `JPY` (Japanese Yen) which has `0` decimal digits, you'll get a wrong result of `¥1,235`.
 That's just something to keep in mind in case you'd need to reconfigure the field.

+### Exchange rates

+If you change the currency in the field configuration we just use another format, that's it.
+We do not convert any currency into another.

 ## Supported Currencies